HELP CENTER

 Will the QOZ regulations be extended?

-Under the new Trump administration, we do expect the Tax Cuts and Jobs Act of 2017 to be extended.
-Currently, we do not know when this will occur or what it will entail but are monitoring developments.
+With the Trump administration, we are optimistic that the Tax Cuts and Jobs Act of 2017 will be extended, but we do not know when this will occur or what a new version of the act would entail.
+We are monitoring developments.

 How do I invest in QOZ Fund III?

-Investors must be “Accredited” under Rule 501(a) of Regulation D. The Fund is offered via private placement and is not publicly traded.
-If you are a credited:
+You must be an accredited investor under federal Rule 501(a) of Regulation D. The Fund is offered via private placement and is not publicly traded.
+If you are accredited, you can take the following steps to invest:

-3. Fund their investment upon receiving a capital call notice.
+- Fund your investment upon receiving a capital call notice.

 Fund Details